by Chris Woodford. Last updated: March 15, 2016.

 Examples of streaming media

 Most Internet radio stations use genuine streaming, downloading and playing simultaneously with a program like RealPlayer, Apple's QuickTime, or the Microsoft Windows Media Player (the three rival types of streaming).
 With a broadband connection, you can enjoy audio quality that's not far off the quality you get from a downloaded MP3 file (though, as we discuss in our article on MP3, that's never quite as good as you'd get from a CD).
-As Internet connections have become faster, and more people have broadband, it's become possible to watch videos and TV programs this way too, though quality is still far short of what you'd get from watching TV or a DVD.
-That's one reason why online movie stories still often use downloads instead of streaming; if you head for Apple's iTunes store to buy or rent a movie, you'll find you have to download the entire, enormous file (typically 1–2 gigabytes!) before you can watch it.
+As Internet connections have become faster, and more people have broadband, it's become possible to watch videos and TV programs this way too, though unless you stream in high definition over a really fast broadband line, quality is still far short of what you'd get from watching TV or a DVD.
+That's one reason why online movie stories still sometimes use downloads instead of streaming.

 Photo: Genuine streaming: Apple's QuickTime offers a choice of streaming music and movies.
 It's only one of three rival streaming technologies.